-Other requirements: Use this item to specify, e.g. vision panels, pass doors.
+Other requirements: Use this item to specify further features, e.g. footbolts.

 Also referred to as moveable or operable walls, these systems comprise individual panels suspended from one or two points, depending on the choice of stacking position.
-(Use clause 540 for systems where the panels are hinged or linked together).
-A bottom track is not required, the panels being 'locked' into position by extendable pressure seals at the top and bottom.
+A bottom track is not usually required, the panels being 'locked' into position by extendable pressure seals at the top and bottom.

 Panels up to 16 m high are available, with a large range of face finishes, acoustic ratings and stacking positions.
-The large acoustic panels are heavy and this should be allowed for in the structural design.
+The large acoustic panels are heavy (e.g. panels offering 52 dB Rw may weigh 55 kg/m2), with considerable increases in mass relative to sound reduction values.
+This should be carefully considered in the structural design especially when considering point loads when parking/ stacking, and any floor loads in addition to seal pressure.